Skip to content

 In other words, the RDA is a floor, not a performance target.
 How much protein per day for women should be based on your goals and health optimization.

-That is why it matters that the U.S. Dietary Guidelines for Americans (2025–2030) now highlight a higher functional target range of 1.2–1.6 g/kg/day (DGA 2025–2030).
+That is why it matters that the U.S. Dietary Guidelines for Americans (2025–2030) now highlight a higher functional target range of 1.2 to 1.6 g/kg/day (DGA 2025–2030).
 This shift mirrors what sports nutrition and healthy aging researchers have argued for years: protein needs depend on context, especially activity level, energy intake, and age.

 Here are the big reasons protein needs are often higher than 0.8 g/kg: